- Is a Schedule K-1 required to be mailed out by January 31 as is the case for Form 1099?

 No. Each investor is responsible for maintaining his or her own individual tax basis.
 This is especially important for inherited interests.
 We can assist you with historical information, such as cumulative income and distributions previously reported.

 Our Tax Department strives to mail Schedule K-1s as soon as audited financials are delivered to us by the outside accountants for each property.
-Historically, K-1 mailings occur between February and March and are sent out according to the order in which the audited financials are received.
+Historically, K-1 mailings occur in March and are sent out according to the order in which the audited financials are received.
 Some DSI funds rely on reporting from other parties and delays may arise in issuing K-1s for those investments.
 In other cases, additional time may be required to resolve legal or tax complexity issues to the investors’ best advantage.